Saturday the 14th: Production

 The film was based on an idea of Jeff Bergun who told it to Howard Cohen.
 Cohen wrote up a synopsis and sent it to Roger Corman.
 Corman asked Cohen to write it and Cohen agreed if he could direct.

 Julie Corman says "I thought, “This is a lot of fun.
 I’d like to produce it"."
 It was one of a number of films Prentiss and Benjamin made together.

 Filming took three weeks.
-Julie Corman recalls Paul Prentiss and Richard Benjamin "had very individual ideas about their characters.
+Julie Corman recalls Paula Prentiss and Richard Benjamin "had very individual ideas about their characters.
 I didn’t get the feeling that one dictated to the other.
 Dick was generally in charge of presenting a message that maybe I wouldn’t like to say to Paula.
 For example, Paula, who’s supposed to be a vampire in the movie, didn’t want to wear fangs.
 I thought, “How can I tell Howard that Paula says she’s not wearing these fangs?”
 Dick assured me, “Trust me, you will believe she’s a vampire.”
 He was right."

 Despite being set in the fictional town of Eerie, Pennsylvania, the Spooky House Exteriors and Interiors, in which the Hyatt Family inherited from their Late Uncle by mistake in the film, is located in the University of Southern California district in Los Angeles at 1190 West Adams Boulevard.